Depersonalization: Epidemiology

 In the general population, transient depersonalization and derealization are common, having a lifetime prevalence between 26 and 74%.
 A random community-based survey of 1,000 adults in the US rural south found a 1-year depersonalization prevalence rate at 19%.
 Standardized diagnostic interviews have reported prevalence rates of 1.2% to 1.7% over one month in UK samples, and a rate of 2.4% in a single-point Canadian sample.
 In clinical populations, prevalence rates range from 1% to 16%, with varying rates in specific psychiatric disorders such as panic disorder and unipolar depression.
 Co-occurrence between depersonalization/derealization and panic disorder is common, suggesting a possible common etiology.
-Co-morbidity with other disorders does not influence symptom severity consistently.

-Depersonalization is reported 2–4 times more in women than in men, but depersonalization/derealization disorder is diagnosed approximately equally across men and women, with symptoms typically emerging around the age of 16.
+Depersonalization is reported 2–4 times more in women than in men, but depersonalization/derealization disorder is diagnosed approximately equally across men and women, with symptoms typically emerging in adolescence.

 A similar and overlapping concept called ipseity disturbance (ipse is Latin for "self" or "itself") may be part of the core process of schizophrenia spectrum disorders.
 However, specific to the schizophrenia spectrum seems to be "a dislocation of first-person perspective such that self and other or self and world may seem to be non-distinguishable, or in which the individual self or field of consciousness takes on an inordinate significance in relation to the objective or intersubjective world" (emphasis in original).

-For the purposes of evaluation and measurement, depersonalization can be conceived of as a construct and scales are now available to map its dimensions in A study of undergraduate students found that individuals high on the depersonalization/derealization subscale of the Dissociative Experiences Scale exhibited a more pronounced cortisol response in stress.
+For the purposes of evaluation and measurement, depersonalization can be conceived of as a construct and scales are now available to map its dimensions in frequency and duration.
+A study of undergraduate students found that individuals high on the depersonalization/derealization subscale of the Dissociative Experiences Scale exhibited a more pronounced cortisol response in stress.
 Individuals high on the absorption subscale, which measures a subject's experiences of concentration to the exclusion of awareness of other events, showed weaker cortisol responses.

 Causes

-Depersonalization can arise from a variety of factors, of both a psychological and physiological nature.
-Common immediate precipitants include instances of severe stress, depressive episodes, panic attacks, and the consumption of psychoactive substances such as marijuana and hallucinogens.
-Additionally, there exists a correlation between frequent depersonalization and childhood interpersonal trauma, particularly cases involving emotional maltreatment.

 A case-control study conducted at a specialized depersonalization clinic included 164 individuals with chronic depersonalization symptoms, of which 40 linked their symptoms to illicit drug use.
 Phenomenological similarity between drug-induced and non-drug groups was observed, and comparison with matched controls further supported the lack of distinction.
 The severity of clinical depersonalization symptoms remains consistent regardless of whether they are triggered by illicit drugs or psychological factors.